-Supporting the new Building Safety regime being established post-Grenfell, we have developed the Higher-Risk Buildings (HRB) Standard as a competence framework for engineers working in this safety-critical area, including a series of discipline-specific annexes for specialisms such as fire and building services.
+Supporting the new Building Safety regime being established post-Grenfell, we have published the UK Standard for Professional Engineering Competence and Commitment Contextualised for Higher-Risk Buildings (UK-SPEC HRB).
+This is a competence framework for engineers working in this safety-critical area, including a series of discipline-specific annexes for specialisms such as fire, structural and building services.